Core Concepts

 Members: [alice@example.com, bob@example.com]

-An OAuth application (also called a client) represents an application that authenticates users through LumoAuth.
+An OAuth application — also called a client — represents an app that authenticates users through LumoAuth.
 Each application has:

-- Client Secret - Confidential key (for server-side apps)
+- Client Secret — confidential key, used only by server-side apps

-- Grant Types - Which OAuth 2.0 flows are permitted
+- Grant types — which OAuth 2.0 flows the client can use

-- Scopes - What data the application can access
+- Scopes — what the application is allowed to request

 |---|---|---|